go-vikunja/vikunja/Featurecreep.md

 * [ ] Task dependencies
 * [ ] Time tracking (possible plugin)
 * [ ] IFTTT
+* [ ] Task automation: Being able to create own flows "if this event is fired, do this" and so on
 * [ ] More sharing features (all of these with the already existing permissions)
   * [ ] Invite users per mail
   * [ ] Share a link with/without password